-9.3 Colour Palette & Textures
+9.3 Colour Palette and Textures

-- 9.3.1 Base Colours Light, natural and earthy hues that are harmonious with the landscape. - 9.3.2 Accent Colours Use as a highlight element to allow articulation and create contrast, but should compliment base colour.
-Black may be used for window surrounds only.
+9.3.1 Base Colours Light, natural and earthy hues that are harmonious with the landscape.

+9.3.2 Accent Colours Use as a highlight element to allow articulation and create contrast, but should compliment base colour.

-- 9.3.3 Face Brick Treat face brick on front façade as a feature to provide texture and variation.
+9.3.3 Face Brick

+Treat face brick on front façade

+as a feature to provide texture

+and variation.
 As per base colours.

-No red bricks permitted. - 9.3.4 Metal Sheet Roofing and Roof Tiles.
-Matt black, charcoal, greys and dark brown colours.
+9.3.4 Metal Sheet Roofing and RoofTiles.
+Charcoal, greys and dark brown colours.
 Galvanized and reflective material is not permitted.

+9.3.5 RoofTile Profile

-- 9.3.5 Roof Tile Profile Preferred roof tiles are low-profile terra-cotta or concrete roof tile, slates and shingles.
-Alternatives are subject to approval by the Peet Design Review Panel.
+Preferred roof tiles are low-profile

+terra-cotta or concrete roof tile,

+slates and shingles.
+Alternatives are

+subject to approval by the Peet Design

+Review Panel.